BocchiTheCurious/MarineHack_NauticalFlow/README.md

 🌐 **Our website is now online!** Visit us at: **https://nauticalflow.fkifyp22.online/**

 A modern, responsive maritime navigation dashboard built with Flask (Python), PostgreSQL, Bootstrap 5, and JavaScript, designed for vessel route optimization and environmental impact analysis.
-Our online websites uses MYSQL and our local website uses PostgreSQL. **Currently in progress to migrate from local development PostgreSQL to online website MYSQL.**
+Our online website uses MYSQL and our local website uses PostgreSQL. **Currently in progress to migrate from local development PostgreSQL to online website MYSQL.**

 ## 🌟 Features